PE-6: What Influences Someone’s Motivation to Get Involved in Health Research?

 What do you think are other reasons why people with lived experience of a health issue might choose to become involved in health research?

 This is the sixth in an ongoing series of posts by Carolyn specifically addressing patient and public engagement.
-Carolyn will continue her series throughout the month of February.
+Links to other posts in the series are below:

 - PE-1: What is Patient Engagement Health Research?